-Ek Balam is one of the Mayan settlements with a privileged location due to the proximity to the archaeological zone of Ek Balam, one of the most visited of the Yucatan Peninsula.
-Most visitors are just passing by Ek Balam, I would stay here to sleep here.
+Ek Balam is one of the Mayan towns with a privileged location due to its proximity to the archaeological site of Ek Balam, one of the most visited in the Yucatan Peninsula.
+Most visitors only pass through Ek Balam, I would stay here for you.

 Thanks to this privileged situation many villagers live on tourism, either working in the cenotes, in the lodgings and restaurants, selling hammocks that they themselves make or other crafts.

 Few travelers stay sleep in Ek Balam something that I definitely recommend for being a fantastic way to live in a rural Mayan environment, enjoy the peaceful calm of the nights in the countryside and its friendly people.

 Tourism in Mayan villages in the Yucatan Peninsula

 Several Mayan villages such as Punta Laguna, Kantemó, Sabacché, Cobá or Santa Elena that benefit from the beauties of their surroundings to offer accommodations and services for the traveler.
 This tourism is very beneficial for communities that tend to have few economic resources.
 In these villages you can live life in the Mayan countryside up close, in some they carry out activities to learn about their culture.
 It is a nice way to get to know this land.

 You find at least three places to sleep in the village of Ek Balam, also in the nearby Xcanché cenote They offer sleeping in Mayan style cabins.
 The people are the Uh Najil Cabins from a cooperative of village villagers, where I usually stay.
 They offer different activities to know the area.
 The other two are the recommended Genesis Eco-Oasis of a Canadian and the Dolce Vacanza of Italians.
 Both with restaurant, the Genesis of vegan food and Italian Dolce Vacanza.